ryantd42/NY-Legislative-Git/2023/S2963A-2023/bill.md

- PRECEDING THE YEAR IN WHICH A HOMEOWNER FIRST BECOMES AN ELIGIBLE  HOME- OWNER  OR  A  RENTER  FIRST  BECOMES  AN ELIGIBLE RENTER; IN THE EVENT A PREVIOUSLY ELIGIBLE HOMEOWNER OR A PREVIOUSLY  ELIGIBLE  RENTER  BECOMES INELIGIBLE  BECAUSE THE HOMEOWNER'S OR RENTER'S HOUSEHOLD INCOME EXCEEDS
+ PRECEDING THE YEAR IN WHICH A HOMEOWNER FIRST BECOMES AN ELIGIBLE  HOME- OWNER  OR  A  RENTER  FIRST  BECOMES  AN ELIGIBLE RENTER; IN THE EVENT A PREVIOUSLY ELIGIBLE HOMEOWNER OR A PREVIOUSLY  ELIGIBLE  RENTER  BECOMES

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07261-01-3
+  LBD07261-02-3
- S. 2963  2
+ S. 2963--A  2

- ONE HUNDRED FIFTY PERCENT OF THE AREA MEDIAN INCOME FOR TWO  CONSECUTIVE YEARS,  THE REBATE BASE YEAR SHALL BE RESET TO BE THE YEAR PRECEDING ANY SUBSEQUENT YEAR IN WHICH THE HOMEOWNER OR RENTER AGAIN BECOMES ELIGIBLE;
+ INELIGIBLE  BECAUSE THE HOMEOWNER'S OR RENTER'S HOUSEHOLD INCOME EXCEEDS ONE HUNDRED FIFTY PERCENT OF THE AREA MEDIAN INCOME FOR TWO  CONSECUTIVE YEARS,  THE REBATE BASE YEAR SHALL BE RESET TO BE THE YEAR PRECEDING ANY SUBSEQUENT YEAR IN WHICH THE HOMEOWNER OR RENTER AGAIN BECOMES ELIGIBLE;